 How giving up your internet privacy might backfire?

-In this age of social media, IoT and big data, how much internet privacy do we have left?
+In this age of social media, IoT, and big data, how much internet privacy do we have left?
 As the digital age and relentless data harvesting continue, what does the future hold?

-These might seem like innocuous and unnecessary questions when the world is currently at the height of enjoying the benefits inherent in social media, IoT, big data and all other emerging technologies.
+These might seem like innocuous and unnecessary questions when the world is currently at the height of enjoying the benefits inherent in social media, IoT, big data, and all other emerging technologies.
 However, it is important to recognize that the loss of privacy is a cost no one can afford to ignore – a future with zero privacy might prove to be a very scary scenario.
 To help enumerate this, consider the effects of big data and IoT on internet privacy.

 The effects of big data on privacy

 Big data is great.
 No one can dispute its benefits.
-It involves collecting and analyzing the large volume of data sets (known as big data) to discover useful hidden patterns and other information like customer choices, and market trends.
+It involves collecting and analyzing a large volume of data sets (known as big data) to discover useful hidden patterns and other information like customer choices, and market trends.

 Such information helps organizations or businesses make more informed and customer-oriented business decisions.
 However, bear in mind that the data being analyzed is essentially information about you.

-Companies and organizations are continually collecting data on your day to day behaviors—from your shopping habits to your hobbies and the things and people you care about.
+Companies and organizations are continually collecting data on your day-to-day behaviors—from your shopping habits to your hobbies and the things and people you care about.
 As part of the analysis, they then use this data to make conclusions about you.

 While this is not necessarily a bad thing, note that it can also backfire largely.
 How so?